Charles Alfred Chastel de Boinville: Japan's Public Works

 De Boinville arrived in Japan in December 1872, and soon started to work under MacVean for construction of the buildings of the Imperial College of Engineering.
 After the Survey Department was transferred to the Home Office in 1874, De Boinville took responsibility of the building section of the Public Works.
 In that service he remained for eight years, until the Japanese began gradually to dismiss their foreign officers.
 His two chief works were (1) the Imperial College of Engineering, Tokyo, including the main building, museum, workshops, dormitories, professors' houses, &c., and (2) the New Imperial Palace.

 Edward Cookworthy Robins admired that design of the Imperial College of Engineering was one of the best examples for technical education.

 Practice in London

-After his return to England, De Boinville was selected as an associate member of the Royal Institute of British Architects with recommendation of William Henry White and Campbell Douglas in 1881, and got partnershiped with several architects such as Robins and de Boinville Brothers (Victoria Mansion, London), De Boinville and Wiblin (London) and De Boinville and Morris (Ayr).
+After his return to England, De Boinville was selected as an associate member of the Royal Institute of British Architects with recommendation of William Henry White and Campbell Douglas in 1881, and partnered with several architects such as Robins and de Boinville Brothers (Victoria Mansion, London), De Boinville and Wiblin (London) and De Boinville and Morris (Ayr).
 Although he won several competitions, his business was not successful.
-Several his architectural works still remain in Kingston upon Thames such as Anglican Church, now Korean Church London.
+Several of his architectural works still remain in Kingston upon Thames such as Anglican Church, now Korean Church London.